 Transport of BAADER machines in 1926

 In Britain, one model in particular proves very popular: a herring processing machine specially developed to produce the kippers so popular with the British.
 Kippers are gutted herring that are split lengthwise along the back, leaving the bones inside.
 In Germany, kippers are known as ‘Fleckhering’.
-In 1927, Rudolph Baader establishes Fisadco (Fish Industrial and Development Company Ltd, London) in Aberdeen, Scotland.
-BAADER now has its first office abroad.
+In 1927, Rudolph Baader cooperates with Fisadco (Fish Industrial and Development Company Ltd, London) in Aberdeen, Scotland as the first BAADER agency abroad.

 Mr. Rowton (left), BAADER agent in England, with Rudolph Baader